krishna2/krishna2.github.io/tsk.md

 11. Shlokas that deal with important attributes of a good seeker such as "samatvam" or the highly desirable quality such as "brahma nishta" are all grouped too.
 What's even more useful is the author tirelessly keeps calling out in each instance which makes it such an invaluable resource to read and remember.

-12. The call out of the most important shlokas such as 6.20 (essence of Gita), 9.27 & 11.55 (ways of assimilating the entire Gita), 9.18 (mahavaakya) are such a joy to read and invaluable lesson for us.
+12. The call out of the most important shlokas such as 6.20 (essence of Gita), 9.27 & 11.55 (ways of assimilating the entire Gita), 9.18 (mahavaakya) are such a joy to read and an invaluable lesson for us.
 I have printed smaller versions of such power-packed shlokas and make them my phone cover or a desktop picture or a printout that's key handy on my desk for a constant reminder throughout the day.

 13. The author further cites his father's work for a list of 24 shlokas from the Gita which corresponds to the teaching of nothing less than the Gayatri mantra itself.